House of Hénin

-The house of Hénin is a family of the Belgian high nobility, one of its branches was titled Prince of Chimay.
-Alliances were made with important Spanish noble families such as house of Borja and the house of Velasco.
+The House of Hénin is a family of the Belgian high nobility, one of its branches was titled Prince of Chimay.
+Alliances were made with important Spanish noble families, such as the aragonese house of Borja and the castilian house of Velasco.

+History

-The surname comes from the town of Hénin-Beaumont in Flanders-Artois, currently in Northern France.
+The name derives from the town of Hénin-Beaumont in Flanders-Artois, currently in Northern France.
 In the 13th century, the family grew into three different branches, such as the branch of Hénin-Liétard d'Alcase and the branch of the lords of Bossu.

 The main family mausoleum ("Chapelle des Seigneurs") is located inside the Church of Boussu and considered one of the major artworks of Jacques du Broeucq.